The Best Pumpkin Spice Cake…Ever!

 I’m just not ready to leave pumpkin spice season yet.
 Don’t misunderstand, I love all things peppermint mocha, but pumpkin and cinnamon needs to be enjoyed a little while longer.
 Because I live in Spain pumpkin is not an everyday occurrence, in fact canned pumpkin is hard to come by and costs over €3 a can!
 At that price the recipe better be good.
 I don’t want to waste a hard to come by can of pumpkin for just any old pumpkin bread recipe.
-It needs to be good.
+It needs to be a showstopper.
 This recipe takes everything you love about pumpkin bread and turns it into a super moist cake.
 It is full of spices that leave you craving another bite.
 And if you are anything like my family, you can’t eat just one piece.

 - 1/2 cup unsalted butter, softened